-In order to understand the connection between the disc structure at large radii and the diversity in the MIR molecular spectra of T Tauri discs, we build on these previous works by modelling the delivery of both \ce{CO2} and \ce{H2O} to the inner regions of discs with dust traps.
-We focus on these two molecules as they are a) very widely detected in JWST MIRI-MRS spectra (unlike for example, \ce{NH3}) and b) relatively insensitive to chemical processing throughout the bulk of the disk (unlike hydrocarbons such as \ce{CH4} or \ce{C2H2}).
-We conduct this investigation using a 1D disc evolution code \citep{Booth_2017}, and in Section \ref{sec:methodsDisc} we summarise its key features and modifications we have made to the chemistry module.
-To make the connection to observations more direct, we then produce simple forward models of the MIR spectra and retrieve representative column densities, temperatures and emitting areas using 0D LTE slab models as described in Section \ref{sec:methodsSpectrum}.
-Section \ref{sec:results} presents the results of this exercise in terms of the evolution of the vapour masses and retrieved column densities, compares the predicted ranges to observed discs, and explores any dependence on gap location at different stages of disc evolution.
-In Section \ref{sec:discussion} we discuss other processes or structural considerations that may impact our findings and consider other possible tests of our results.
-Finally, we summarise our conclusions in Section \ref{sec:conclusions}.
+In order to understand the connection between the disc structure at large radii and the diversity in the MIR molecular spectra of T Tauri discs, we built on these previous works by modelling the delivery of both \ce{CO2} and \ce{H2O} to the inner regions of discs with dust traps.
+We focus on these two molecules as they are (a) very widely detected in spectra from JWST's Mid-Infrared Instrument Medium-Resolution Spectroscopy mode (MIRI-MRS) spectra (unlike e.g. \ce{NH3}) and are (b) relatively insensitive to chemical processing throughout the bulk of the disc (unlike hydrocarbons such as \ce{CH4} or \ce{C2H2}).
+We conducted this investigation using a 1D disc evolution code \citep{Booth_2017}, and in Sect. \ref{sec:methodsDisc} we summarise its key features and the modifications we made to the chemistry module.
+To make the connection to observations more direct, we then produced simple forward models of the MIR spectra and retrieved representative column densities, temperatures, and emitting areas using 0D slab models assuming local thermodynamic equilibrium (LTE) as described in Sect. \ref{sec:methodsSpectrum}.
+Section \ref{sec:results} presents the results of this exercise in terms of the evolution of the vapour masses and retrieved column densities.
+We compare the predicted ranges to observed discs, and explore any dependence on gap location at different stages of disc evolution.
+In Sect. \ref{sec:discussion} we discuss other processes or structural considerations that may impact our findings and consider other possible tests of our results.
+Finally, we summarise our conclusions in Sect. \ref{sec:conclusions}.